-The following discussion and analysis are based on Critical Elements' results of operations for the nine-month period ended May 31, 2014.
-The selected financial information below was taken from the unaudited condensed interim financial statements for each of the three-month periods shown.
+The following discussion and analysis are based on Critical Elements' results of operations for the year ended August 31, 2014.
+The following selected financial information data is derived from the Company's audited financial statements for the year indicated.

 FINANCIAL HIGHLIGHTS